LePetitBloc/create-react-app/packages/react-scripts/template/README.md

 options of the `SWPreachePlugin` [configuration](../config/webpack.config.prod.js).

->Note: This is a [change in default behavior](https://github.com/facebook/create-react-app/issues/3248), as earlier versions of `create-react-app` shipping with `navigateFallback` enabled by default.
+>Note: This is a [change in default behavior](https://github.com/facebook/create-react-app/issues/3248), as earlier versions of `create-react-dapp` shipping with `navigateFallback` enabled by default.

 ### Building for Relative Paths